Best-for category

 Still broad?

-What makes an app feel beginner-friendly
+What makes a crypto app beginner-friendly

-Beginner-app comparisons to open next
+Beginner-app comparisons to open only if the app choice is close

 Trust and verification notes